peakshift/bitcoin-ux/coinjoins/design-sprints.md

 Interacting with bitcoin privately at this point in time demands a large amount of technical know how.
 The interfaces and design patterns used are also technically driven, causing a steep learning curve for users.

+Coinjoins are also a heavily technical topic for designers right now, and its taken a lot to gain just a rudimentary understanding of the UI components that are necessary for users to interact with it.

 The challenge became to explore solutions to aid the transition form early adopters, and technical folks to a wider mainstream user base.

-How might we increase adoption of bitcoin, in a safe way?
+Sprint Question: *How might we increase adoption of bitcoin, in a safe way?*

+The output is NOT a set of recommendations, none of this has been tested with users.
+The aim is to deconstruct the technical and user facing aspects of coinjoins for designers so that they can come up with their own design solutions while understanding the privacy implications.

+- [ ] *Create 10 min video walkthrough of the miro.*

 ## Principals